 If a malfunction occurs and the shift lever cannot be moved out of the PARK position, you can use the following procedure to temporarily move the shift lever:

-1. Firmly set the parking brake.

-2. Remove the shift lever override access cover located on the right side of the shift lever housing.
+- 1. Firmly apply the parking brake. - 2.
+Remove the shift lever override access cover located on the right side of the shifter housing.

 Shift Lever Override Access Cover